domingo, 1 de mayo de 2022

 Radical reductive ablative surgery (Charles Procedure), aimed to remove the diseased skin and subcutaneous tissue in limbs with Stage elephantiasis, should always be the last option, for it is frequently associated with significant blood loss, morbidity, infections, permanent disfigurement, and recurrence of symptoms.
 Complete Decongestive Therapy (CDT) is not limited to lymphoedema stages 0 and I, and even late Stage III lymphoedema (elephantiasis) improves greatly with good results in the majority of cases, thus preventing the need for debulking techniques.
 See the video of the treatment of elephantiasis HERE.

-With regard to dermatolymphangioadenitis (DLA), also known as "Infectious Cellulitis", studies have found that the control of swelling is associated with a lower risk of cellulitis and that advanced stages of chronic edema are a strong risk factor.
+Concerning dermatolymphangioadenitis (DLA), also known as "Infectious Cellulitis", studies have found that the control of swelling is associated with a lower risk of cellulitis and that advanced stages of chronic edema are a strong risk factor.
 Infectious cellulitis can lead to sepsis (septicemia).
 Read more about what are the preventive measures for Infectious Cellulitis in lymphedema HERE.

 The psychological stress factors in lymphedema must also be taken into consideration regarding the "Quality of Life" (QoL) indicators of individuals.
 Lymphedema is not in itself a psychopathology, nor does it predispose individuals to poor mental health.
 In many cases, the negative situation of non-treatment or under-treatment of lymphedema leads to increased disease progression and, contributes to the cycle of disability, disfigurement, social stigmatization, poverty, suffering, and thus, the associated burden on the physical, economic, social, and psychological well-being of individuals.
 Read more information about psychological aspects surrounding the non-treatment of lymphedema HERE.